Bullying at school

 - Listen: give your child your full attention and consider talking in a quiet space.
 Ask your child simple questions, then listen to the answers.
 Try saying things like, ‘So what happened next?’ and ‘What did you do then?’

 - Stay calm: this is a chance to show your child how to solve problems.
-If you feel angry or anxious, wait until you feel calm before you discuss the situation with your child or with others.
+If you feel angry or anxious, wait until you feel calm before you talk with your child or others.

 - Summarise the problem: you could say something like, ‘So you were sitting on your own eating your lunch.
-Then Sam came up and took your lunch box and threw it across the playground’.
+Then Sam took your lunch box and threw it across the playground’.

-- Make sure your child knows it’s not his fault: for example, ‘It didn’t happen because you wear glasses.
+- Make sure your child knows it’s not their fault: for example, ‘It didn’t happen because you wear glasses.
 Jo might have been upset about something happening at home.
-But that’s no excuse for it.’
+But that’s no excuse for it’.

 The next step is showing your child that you care and will help:

 - Agree that there’s a problem: for example, ‘It’s not OK for someone to treat you like that’.

 - Praise your child: telling you about the bullying might not have been easy for your child.
 Praise will encourage your child to keep sharing problems with you.
 For example, ‘I’m really pleased that you’ve told me about this’.

 - Make it clear that you’ll help: for example, ‘It sounds like things haven’t been so good.
 Let’s think about some things we could do to make it better’.